 As a continual aside to the core series, Spike Chunsoft’s Mystery Dungeon titles carve their own path, peeling back layers of Game Freak’s creation to craft a far more simplified adventure.
 It’s a game undeniably aimed at the fanbase’s younger demographic, although that isn’t criticism for doing so.

-However, Gate to Infinity’s problems become clear merely a few hours in.
+However, Pokémon Mystery Dungeon: Gates to Infinity‘s problems become clear merely a few hours in.
 Never-ending streams of dialogue, uninspired combat, and repetition rear their ugly heads all too soon.
 It proves an immediate shame, seeing as there’s plenty of promise to be found elsewhere – especially once you’re finally granted constructional overview of your own city.

 It is trawling through dungeons that will occupy the majority of your time, turn-based actions seeing you awkwardly combat wild Pokémon as you seek the plunder the murky caverns of their material resources.
 Beyond successful navigation players can freely return to dungeons when they like, the game boasting the ability to randomly generate floor plans to ensure that no two visits are the same.